microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/user.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents an Azure AD user account.
 Inherits from [directoryObject](directoryobject.md).

-The user resource lets mail clients to specify user preferences for languages and date and time formats for their primary Exchange mailboxes, and for the user's Azure AD profile.
-See the [relationships](#settingsclarify) section below for details.
+The **user** resource let apps specify user preferences for languages, and date/time formats for the user's primary Exchange mailboxes, and for the user's Azure AD profile.
+For more details, see [user preferences for languages and regional formats](#user-preferences-for-languages-and-regional-formats).

 For performance reasons, the [create](../api/user-post-users.md), [get](../api/user-get.md), and [list](../api/user-list.md) operations return only a subset of more commonly used properties by default.
 These default properties are noted in the [Properties](#properties) section.
 To get any of the properties that are not returned by default, specify them in a `$select` OData query option.